FatehAK/memrise/README.md

 # Memory Game
- This is a browser based card matching game written in Javascript You can play the game at https://fatehak.github.io/Memrise
+ This is a browser based card matching game written in Javascript.

+ You can play the game at https://fatehak.github.io/Memrise

  ### How to play